tkaczenko/auditor/README.md

 ```

 ### Configuration

-Configuration properties for the Auditor library can be added to your `application.properties` or `application.yml` file:
+Configuration properties for the Auditor library can be added to your `application.properties` file:

 ```properties
 auditor.extendable-from-mdc=true
 auditor.scheduling.cron="0 0 * * * ?"
 auditor.scheduling.fixed-delay=3600000
 ```

+or `application.yml`:

 ```yaml
   auditor: